 Cephalophory turned out to be such a great idea that as many as 134 other saints later followed Denis’s example in France alone.
 Most of these were men, but there were also some female cephalophores such as Saint Valerie of Limoges, who is said to have picked up her severed head and carried it to her confessor, Saint Martial.

-The name Denis or Dennis was derived from the Greek name Dionysius, and to this day the inhabitants of the city of Saint-Denis are known as Dionysiens.
+The name Denis or Dennis was derived from the Greek name Dionysus, and to this day the inhabitants of the city of Saint-Denis are known as Dionysiens.

-In the Middle Ages Saint Denis was often confused with another saint called Dionysius the Areopagite, but of course neither of them should be confused with the totally un-saintly ancient Greek god Dionysius, the god of wine and intoxication, theater and illusion.
+In the Middle Ages Saint Denis was often confused with another saint called Dionysus the Areopagite, but of course neither of them should be confused with the totally un-saintly ancient Greek god Dionysus, the god of wine and intoxication, theater and illusion.

 When I visited the Basilica of Saint-Denis I neglected to take a picture of the cephalophore holding his severed head, so on my next visit to Paris I stopped by the cathedral Notre-Dame de Paris and took this photo of Saint Denis calmly holding his head with both hands, while keeping his bishop’s staff pressed between his left arm and his body.
 He is flanked by two adult angels, with wings.
 The male angel on his left (our right) is holding the handle of something in his right hand, while the female angel on his right (our left) is holding up the palms of her hands towards Denis, as though to ward him off or perhaps to catch his head in case he should let it fall.